Choose the Right Doors for a Glass Wall System

 Jim Cunningham is MetroWall's New Jersey Business Development Representative.

 His natural curiosity drives him to not only learn but also find solutions to pressing challenges and understand the intricacies of a project.
-We sat down with Jim to learn more about his approach to nurturing relationships and working with the design and build community given his previous experience in the construction and manufacturing industry.
+We sat down with Jim to learn more about his approach to nurturing relationships and working with A&D professionals.

 The industry is like an onion within two more onions.
 Projects are incredibly complex and require dozens of individuals to collaborate within tight deadlines and even tighter budgets.
 Information is needed yesterday and there are always problems and setbacks that arise.
 I love being a resource to help drive projects and to ensure a more predictable outcome, and with their proprietary process, it’s clear MetroWall does too!